circonus/irondb-docs/graphite-rendering.md

 If the header contains any other value or is not present, the default of 10,000 will be used.

-If a query result was truncated, a response header, `x-snowth-results-limited`, will be set with a value of 1 to indicate that not all results were returned.

 ## Searching for Metric Names

 Graphite metrics can be fetched (rendered) from IRONdb using the following endpoints.
 Glob style wildcards are supported.